 Constructed from high quality materials, expertly designed and rigorously tested.
-Egilicious is the ideal weight for long casts, slow sinking and has a realistic swimming action.
+Egilicious Squid Jigs are the ideal weight for long casts, slow sinking and a realistic swimming action.
 A high quality, durable and beautifully finished outer skin, unique 3° tail kick and buoyant 'tail up' design increases the hook up rate while minimising snagging and fouling.

 Featuring a tough-as vibrant cloth cover, large realistic eyes, a unique kicked tail and an ideal slow neutral sink, they come armed with ultra-sharp Japanese barbs and great palette of colour options.